fgeorges/expath-pkg-java/README.md

 `calabash`, that launch resp.
 Saxon and Calabash, by configuring them with the repository, and adding useful options from the command line.
 For more information: `saxon --help` and `calabash ++help`.

+## Development
+For information on working with the EXPath PKG code base see here [development.md](doc/development.md).